-If you are heartbroken or feeling negative, retrospect and lead on to the path of forgiveness for your own good through these heart-warming poems on forgiveness.
+If you are heartbroken or feeling negative, delve into introspection and lead on to the path of forgiveness for your own good through these heart-warming poems on forgiveness.
 You must keep in mind that repentance must come from the heart.

 1. The Joy Of Forgiveness